 · Advertising ·

-Christopher Adams grew up in Swindon, United Kingdom, which he quickly points out means “Pig Hill.”
+Christopher grew up in Swindon, United Kingdom, which he quickly points out means “Pig Hill.”

 He’s lived in Rome and Paris, where he went to mime school at L’École Internationale de Théâtre Jacques Lecoq.
 He spent a decade in London, U.K., often doing “terrible fringe theatre,” before he changed his career to sales and decided to further shake things up with a move to Madrid earlier this year.